 Furthermore, red wine and grape juice can inactivate various viruses!
 Actually, red wine has antiviral effects.
 On the contrary, white wine can’t inactivate viruses as effectively.

-Red wine reduces the risk of common cold, due to its superior antioxidant and the anti-inflammatory capacity of polyphenols.
+Red wine reduces the risk of common cold, mainly due to its superior antioxidant and the anti-inflammatory capacity of polyphenols.
 But, alcohol may play a role as well.

 Actually, according to studies, alcohol itself may have a beneficial effect on reducing the incidence of common cold.
-It seems that people who drink regularly low doses of alcoholic beverages have a significantly lower risk of having a common cold.
+It seems that people who regularly drink low doses of alcoholic beverages have a significantly lower risk of having a common cold.